 5. Look for Mentors and Seek Advice

 Getting mentors in the modeling industry to advise you on how to go about your modeling carrier in Nigeria is very important.
 Since these people were there before you for a long time so they would have gathered experience on how the industry works and they will be able to teach you how you can start yours from scratch.

 They will also teach you how to bargain your pay as a model in such a way that you will start making money in no time.

-6. Meet Nigerian Male Models in Nigeria
+6. Meet other Models in the Industry

 Here are some ways you can meet popular Nigerian male models in Nigeria.

-A. Through Social Media
+A. Social Media

 Well, the first option you have is social media.
 All you have to do here is follow them and give reasonable comments on their picture and status.
 Please do not DM them saying you want them to be your mentor and guide you in your modeling carrier.
 No!
 This is too quick and sudden.
-Remember what I said earlier “easy does it”.
+Remember what I said earlier “Easy does it”.

 Take your time to know them and be their friends first and as time goes by seeing how things go.
 Read our article on how to become a social media influencer in Nigeria for more tips.

-B. Go to Concerts and Comedy Shows
+B. Concerts and Comedy Shows

 Alexx Ekubo, Bryan Okwara, and others like going out to GIGS like this because it is a form of relaxation to them so you need to go there too if you want to meet them easily.
 All you have to do there to make your meeting successful is to arrive there on time for the red carpet and have a talk with them whilst taking some photographs.
 If you are thinking of questions you can ask them while you’re on the red carpet.

 You can ask them questions like “What advice will they give any guy that wants to go into modeling today?”
-This question will arouse every other questions about modeling and your discussions will go deeper.
+This question will arouse every other question about modeling and your discussions will go deeper.

 C. Get to Where Male Models Meet

 Some Nigerian male models also go to clubs.
 Find out the kind of clubs they go to and visit these places.
 Start a conversation while having a drink.
 However, be careful there and make sure you do not stay late.
 The major aim here is to get their contacts and form a deeper friendship with them.

 7. Register at a Modeling Agency

 There are modeling agencies in Nigeria that treat you well despite the fact that you are a newcomer and there are modeling agencies in Nigeria that treat you like crap for being new.
-The bad modeling agencies always feel the need to take advantage of you mostly in terms of your pay and other benefits you are entitled to so you really need to open your eyes and make your findings before registering with any in Nigeria.
+The bad modeling agencies always feel the need to take advantage of you.
+Mostly in terms of your pay and other benefits you are entitled to so you really need to open your eyes and make your findings before registering with any in Nigeria.

 Ask male models on your list which agencies they used when they started and how the agency treated them.
 It is from their answers that you will know the modeling agency in Nigeria that is right for you.
 Also, make sure that when choosing your modeling agency distance is not an issue.
 Trust me, you don’t want to be in Ibadan whilst your modeling agency is in Abuja.
 Some modeling agencies in Nigeria

 8. Diversify your Modeling Carrier